chunkifydev/cli/README.md

 $ chunkify -i https://cdn/video.mp4 -o video_1080p.mp4 -f mp4/h264 -s 1920x1080 --crf 21
 ```

-If a video already uploaded to Chunkify, you can simply use the source ID as input:
+If a video has already been uploaded to Chunkify, you can simply use the source ID as input:

 ```bash
 $ chunkify \